rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 Some registries prioritize user experience over strictest security.
 They can simplify the process by providing key generation on the server.
 If your registry works this way the workflow will be:
 1. Log into the registries website
 2. Go to the "register generate a key pair" page, and copy the command it generated for you.
-It will disappear when you leave the page, the server will not keep a copy of the public key!
+It will disappear when you leave the page, the server will not keep a copy of the private key!
 3. Run it on the command line.
 It will look like  `cargo login --registry=name --private-key="key"`

 # Reference-level explanation